xmartlabs/xmartlabs.github.io/_posts/2020-04-28-Why-Sign-in-with-Apple-and-integration-guide.md

 * **User ID**: The unique user ID across all platforms
 * **Full name**: User could edit his full name before sharing it with your app
 * **Email**: A user’s email address, which could either be the official user email or an obscured one
 * **Authorization Code & Identity Token**: These are encrypted data you’ll send to your server.

-This is optional — it will only be available if this is a new user.
+The user information is optional — it will only be available if this is a new user.
 Otherwise, you will only receive "User id"

 ### How do we get this data?